jakeleboeuf/jakeleboeuf.github.io/_posts/2015-11-03-lighten-your-load-with-service-workers.markdown

 - vastly improving performance when online
 - logically and dynamically caching files for any purpose

 Service workers allow us to do things on the web that have typically been reserved for native apps.
-They'll help us deliver a rich offline experiences, schedule reliable background syncs, even handle push notifications.
+They'll help us deliver a rich offline experience, schedule reliable background syncs, even handle push notifications.
 Super neat things.

 <br>